 Will Subscribers Get To Stream Their Preferred Content Soon?

 If you use Roku or Amazon Fire TV, you might be patiently waiting to find out if Peacock and HBO Max are in your future.
 Unfortunately, it’s hard to say if these streaming platforms will make a deal any time soon.
 Peacock “remains in talks” with potential partners.
 Amazon is also eager to add the new services, but seem to be at a standstill with negotiations.

 All of the uncertainty and lengthy negotiations are a reminder that streaming services aren’t as simple as they once were.
 With so many players in the game, it’s tough to find a solution that keeps everyone happy.
-As people make the permanent switch from cable to streaming, the future of the streaming wars is sure to be a bumpy ride.
+As people make the permanent switch from cable to streaming, the future of streaming subscriptions is sure to be a bumpy ride.